MCP tools overview

 Buildkite clusters

-These MCP tools are used to retrieve details about the clusters and their queues configured in your Buildkite organization.
+These MCP tools are used to retrieve details about the clusters and their queues configured in your Buildkite organization, as well as create, update, and pause or resume them.
 Learn more about clusters in Clusters overview.

 Tool Description